-Across most of the Middle East, rainfall was near-normal over the last three months, exceptions being parts of Turkey and Syria which were wet in November.
-In North Africa, the Caribbean and British Overseas Territories it was near-normal in September, and dry in October and November.
+Across most of the Middle East, rainfall was near-normal over the last three months, exceptions being some parts of Turkey, Syria and Iraq which were wet in November or December.
+In North Africa, many parts have been dry during October, November and December while northern Libya was wet in December.
+The Caribbean and British Overseas Territories were either dry or had near-normal rainfall over the last three months, the exception being Haiti which was very wet in December.

-Over the next three months, in many parts of the Middle East, it is likely to be drier than normal.
-North Africa is mainly likely to be near-normal, with some northern parts likely to be drier than normal.
-In the Caribbean, it is likely to be wetter than normal in the north and drier than normal in the south.
+Over the next three months, parts of the Middle East and North Africa are likely to be drier than normal.
+In the Caribbean, Guyana is likely to be drier than normal.